steemit/condenser/src/app/help/en/welcome.md

 If you are using anyone else's material as part of your posts (including images), even if it is free to use, please cite your sources.
 You should make sure that you are not violating any copyright laws if you are using someone else's material/images.
 Limited, sourced material sharing is OK under fair use and fair dealing doctrines.

 Remember, your posts should have original content in them.
-Quotes should not compose an entire publication.
+Quotes should not compose an entire post.
 Include your own thoughts, photographs, art, and ideas.

 <a href="#Table_of_Contents">^</a>
 ### <span id="Password_Security">Password Security</span>